 Daily Pledge: Highland Park Elementary

-Mrs. Bowman's Kindergarten class at Highland Park Elementary recites the Pledge of Allegiance.
+Mrs. Buckner's Kindergarten class at Highland Park Elementary recites the Pledge of Allegiance.

 by